alethena/Share-Dispenser-Two-Sided/README.md

-**Alethena Share Dispenser**
+<h1>Alethena Share Dispenser</h1>

 The share dispenser allows a company to provide a certain degree of liquidity to their shares.
 The company deploys the share dispenser smart contract and supplies it with tokenised shares (and optionally an amount of XCHF).
+Anyone can then buy and sell shares directly at a price dynamically computed depending on the current supply.

+<h2>Smart Contract Documentation</h2>

 **State Variables**

 The contract uses the following variables:

 * `address public XCHFContractAddress` is the contract address where the Crypto Franc is deployed